Azure/Microsoft365R/README.md

 od$create_folder("Documents/newfolder")
 ```

 You can open a file or folder in your browser with the `open_item()` method.
-For example, assuming you have a Microsoft 365 (formerly known as Office 365) license, a Word document or Excel spreadsheet will open in Word or Excel Online, and a folder will be shown in OneDrive.
+For example, a Word document or Excel spreadsheet will open in Word or Excel Online, and a folder will be shown in OneDrive.

 ```r
 od$open_item("Documents/myfile.docx")